MicrosoftDocs/dataexplorer-docs/data-explorer/web-ui-dashboards-bcdr.md

 ### Accidental dashboard deletion

 Mistakes are bound to happen, and it is possible for users to unintentionally delete a dashboard.
 If you find yourself in this situation, please use the assistance of Microsoft support to restore your dashboard.
+12 weeks from the deletion date, the dashboard can no longer be restored.

 ### Improper dashboard modification